synaptics-torq/torq-compiler/python/torq/model_profiler/README.md

 The script converts timeline.csv from profiling pass to Perfetto log.
 The Perfetto log is saved as proto buffer.

 ### **Purpose**
-This script converts timeline profiling logs (from model compile and runtime stages) stored in CSV format into a **Perfetto protobuf trace file (`.pb`)**.
+This script converts timeline profiling logs (from model compile stage) stored in CSV format into a **Perfetto protobuf trace file (`.pb`)**.
 The resulting trace can be visualized using Perfetto's trace viewer for performance analysis.

 ---

 ### **Key Features**
-- Supports both **compile-time** and **runtime** profile formats.
+- Supports **compile-time** profile formats.
 - Organizes logs into Perfetto’s process/thread view hierarchy.
 - Automatically serializes the logs into a `.pb` binary trace file.